Lanarkshire Carers Adult Carer Support Plan Partnership Statement

 • Support (if any) to be provided to meet identified needs

 Carer Support Workers from Lanarkshire Carers engage in good conversations with carers and discuss the impact of their caring roles.
 Individual outcomes are identified in partnership with the carer during the series of discussions aimed at meeting the needs that they identify.
 Having these conversations allows carers to determine their own support needs and think about how they might maintain a life out with their caring responsibilities.
-When a carer’s needs are identified as low or moderate, these conversations and the desired outcomes are recorded in an Adult Carer Support Plan by Lanarkshire Carers.
-When a carer’s needs are thought to be substantial or critical, responsibility to complete the ASCP falls to the local authority.
+When a carer’s needs are identified as low or moderate, these conversations and the desired outcomes are recorded in an Adult Carer Support Plan progressed by Lanarkshire Carers.
+When a carer’s needs are thought to be substantial or critical, or when the carer lives outside Lanarkshire responsibility to progress the ASCP remains with the relevant local authority.

 Lanarkshire Carers Centre: Hamilton